lag47/plclub-web/posts/coq_rewriting.markdown

 Hopefully, you found this to be a useful introduction to rewriting in Coq.
 There is much more to learn, but you should have a strong enough foundation to learn it on your own.
 Good luck proving things!

+[1]: The definition given in the file is equivalent to a division based definition and comes for [Bezout coefficients](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity).